tomiito/developer-documentation/source/includes/guides/_security.md

 <aside class="notice">When hashing URLs for Fulcrum your base string should include the entire URL, up to and including the `&` preceding your encryption variable.

-When hashing URLs for Fulcrum your base string should include the entire URL up to but NOT including the `&` preceding your encryption variable.</aside>
+When hashing URLs for Pulley your base string should include the entire URL up to but NOT including the `&` preceding your encryption variable.</aside>

 ### Generating a HMAC signature